jefflovell/launch-school-js101/study-sessions/109-written-study.md

 The concept being demonstrated here is **variable scope**: in particular that inner (child) scopes **do have access** to outer (parent) scope variables but that outer (parent) scopes **do not have access** to inner (child) scope variables..  `b` is a global variable, and `a` is a parameter (local variable) of the function `test()`.
 So when `a` is reassigned the value of `b` on line 4, the function `test()` first looks for a local variable, then when it finds none, expands to the outer, global scope.
 Since `b` is in the global scope, it can be used by both the function `test()` and the method `console.log()`.
 However, when we attempt to access `a` on line 10 from a different function scope (`console.log()`), we are not able to see into the scope of the function `test()`, therefore a `referenceError` is thrown.

-## Scope 2: What does this code do and why?
+## Scope Example 2: Variable Scope & First Class Functions

+What does this code do and why?

 ```js
 let name = "John";